 Routing users to the right screen using the link

-🧠 How Deferred Links Work with Smler
+How Do Deferred Deep Links Work on Android with Smler?

-Your app reads this data during first launch.
+pageor a full path).Your app reads this referrer string on first launch.

-🔧 Step 1: Add the Install Referrer Dependency
+Step 1: Add the Install Referrer Dependency

 dependencies {